ArthurProjectCorrea/monorepo-starter/.github/ISSUE_TEMPLATE/security.md

 ## 🚨 Vulnerability Description

-Describe clearly and objectively:

-- What is the vulnerability or security risk?
-- What is the impact or risk level?
+Describe the security issue in detail:

+- **Type of vulnerability:** (e.g., XSS, CSRF, IDOR, privilege escalation, dependency, etc.)
-- How was it discovered?
+- **How was it discovered?** (Manual test, audit, bug bounty, user report, etc.)
-- Is it reproducible?
-If so, how?
+- **Steps to reproduce:** (Detailed steps, PoC, curl, screenshot, etc.)
+- **Impact or risk level:** (Data leak, privilege escalation, DoS, etc. Is it critical, high, medium, low?)
-- Is it public or has it been exploited?
+- **Is it public or has it been exploited?** (CVE, exploit published, seen in the wild?)
+- **Mitigation or workaround:** (Is there a temporary fix?
+Isolate, disable, restrict, etc.)
+- **Is private contact needed?** (Sensitive details, responsible disclosure)
+- **Related issues/PRs:** (Links to similar vulnerabilities, previous fixes)

 Example:

-> Endpoint /api/user returns sensitive data without authentication.
+> Type: IDOR.
+Discovered via bug bounty.
+Steps: 1.
+Login as user A, 2.
+Access /api/user/2, 3.
+Receives user B's data.
+Impact: data leak, high.
+Not public, not exploited.
+No workaround.
+Contact security@company.com for details.

 ---

-## � Tasks
+## 📋 Security Checklist

+- [ ] Vulnerability is clearly described and justified
-- [ ] Reproduce the vulnerability
+- [ ] Steps to reproduce provided (if possible)
-- [ ] Identify root cause
+- [ ] Impact and risk level documented
-- [ ] Implement fix or mitigation
+- [ ] Evidence or PoC attached (if possible)
-- [ ] Add/Update tests (if needed)
+- [ ] Private contact provided (if needed)
+- [ ] Root cause identified
+- [ ] Fix or mitigation implemented
-- [ ] Update documentation (if needed)
+- [ ] Tests updated/added (if needed)
-- [ ] Validate in all affected packages/apps
+- [ ] Documentation updated (if needed)
-- [ ] Code review
+- [ ] Code review completed

 ---